 Take your time to find out which types of sewing you enjoy enough to justify the investment in special machines.

-For a beginner, I think it’s best to invest in stitch quality rather than fancy facilities.
+So for a beginner, I think it’s best to invest in stitch quality rather than fancy facilities.

 = = = = = = = = = =